(All fields required)

-Every rotator must have an Ohio licensure or training certificate by his or her start date.
-You should apply as early as possible.
-It takes the board at least eight weeks to process such applications.
+Every rotator must have an Ohio training certificate by his or her start date.
+Incoming rotators should apply as early as possible.
+It takes the board at least eight weeks to process applications.
 The State Medical Board of Ohio will send an application acknowledgement letter to each resident or fellow.
 You may not start a rotation without that letter.
-Each resident or fellow rotator must complete the entire application process even if the rotation is over before the process is complete.
+Resident or fellow rotators must complete the entire application process even if the rotation is over before the process is complete.

 Authorized Resident Rotation

 Every rotator must complete and submit a Visiting Rotator Application form to the GME office at least 90 days before your rotation.

 Mailing address:Cincinnati Children’s Hospital Medical CenterGraduate Medical Education OfficeMLC 50123333 Burnet Ave.Cincinnati OH 45229